 |Terry Yau - UHN||IMPACT-CABG Trial: IMPlantation of Autologous CD133+ sTem Cells in Patients Undergoing Coronary Artery Bypass Grafting||Heart failure||II|

-This trial listing is also available in graphic format for download and sharing.
+This trial listing is also available in the graphic format for download and sharing.
 Click the icon below.

 The Clinical Trials Initiative Workshop series has been developed to focus on the translation of research studies from the lab into the clinic.
 Workshops are held 2-3 times per year, each focusing on a different aspect of this process.
-Participation is open to OIRM scientists, clinicians and trainees.
+Participation is open to OIRM scientists, clinicians, and trainees.

 May 10, 2016: OIRM hosted Patrick Bedford, Senior Policy Analyst, Office of Policy and International Collaboration, Biologics and Genetic Therapies Directorate from Health Canada.
 Parick provided insight on many topics surrounding clinical trials in Canada.
 Parick spoke on "Navigating federal regulatory pathways for cell therapy products".
 To access Patrick's presentation please click here.